 Every business today uses social media, but I’ve found that the hardest part is managing it all.
 Here are the tools I use to manage my social media accounts:

-In my opinion, it’s the most productive and cost-effective Facebook page management tool out there today.
-If you want to improve your reach on Facebook while making managing pages easier, I would suggest you take a look.
-FPTraffic is a tool that I use every single day.
+In my opinion, it’s the most productive and cost-effective social media management tool out there today.
+If you want to improve your reach on social media while making it a lot easier to manage, I would suggest you take a look at FPTraffic.

-IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Pinterest, Instagram and Google+.
+IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Instagram and Pinterest.
 I like it because it’s very easy to use, effective, and best of all, it’s free.

-In the flower business, building a direct mail list is easy.
+In the flower business, building a direct mail list of customers and prospects is easy.
 However, I’ve found that building and managing an email list is much easier with the right tools.
 Here’s what I use.

 Mailchimp: Great social features.
 I use it to manage Greenfield Flower Shop’s VIP Club email list.

 Aweber: One of the best email marketing and newsletter delivery tools around.
-I’ve been using Aweber for nearly 10 years now to manage many of my other niche email lists.
+I’ve been using Aweber for more than 10 years now to manage many of my targeted email lists.

 Photo and Video